20 Science and Technology General Knowledge Quiz with Answers

 You did well, but there’s always more to learn about science and technology.
 Your curiosity and willingness to challenge yourself are commendable.
 Keep exploring, studying, and pushing your intellectual limits.
 The world of science and technology is full of fascinating facts and innovations waiting to be discovered.
 You’re on the right path to becoming a science and technology expert!
 Keep going and you’ll get there!

 #1.
-What is the name of the first successful digital computer?
+What is the main component of the Sun?

 You May Also Like